Opinion

 Published Date

-The Security Bureau has completed its one-month consultation on its proposal in relation to the Protection of Critical Infrastructures (Computer Systems) Bill (the Bill) and released the consultation report in its information paper to the Legislative Counsel.
+The Security Bureau has completed its one-month consultation on its proposal in relation to the Protection of Critical Infrastructures (Computer Systems) Bill (the "Bill") and released the consultation report in its information paper to the Legislative Council.
 This article provides an update on the consultation findings and the potential way forward.
 For details on the original proposal, please refer to our previous article.

 Important highlights